 I’m sure you’ve heard the expression, “If it’s not broken, don’t fix it.”
 This has been one of my fundamental guidelines for almost as long as I’ve been a leader.
 I’ve seen it so many times.
-Leaders get bored and think they need to “meddle” in something that isn’t really in need of attention.
-Based on a “feeling” or “intuition” they focus on something that is just fine as is.
+Leaders get bored and think they need to “meddle” in something that doesn’t need attention.
+Based on a “feeling” or “intuition,” they focus on something just fine as is.

-I want to pause here for just a moment to point out a very important distinction.
-There’s a difference between “continuous improvement” and emotional or other “gut feeling” needs to “fix” something that’s not broken.
+I want to pause here for just a moment to point out a crucial distinction.
+There’s a difference between “continuous improvement” and an emotional (or other gut feelings) need to “fix” something that’s not broken.
 Can just about everything be improved?
 Sure.
-What we’re really talking about here is the making of decisions to improve a system or process based on something other than a “gut feel” or “opinion” that it’s broken.
-Whether it’s continuous improvement or some major issue that needs to be fixed immediately, “data” is needed to make any decisions.
-Period.
+We’re talking about making decisions to improve a system or process based on something other than a “gut feel” or “opinion” that it’s broken.
+Whether it’s continuous improvement or some major issue that needs to be fixed immediately, “data” is required to make any decisions.

 “What about those things that are hard to measure?” you might be thinking.
 I say, “There’s no such thing.”
-I agree there are lots of systems that are difficult to measure, but for the most part, everything can be measured.
-Remember, feedback from those involved in the process, opinion surveys, etc. is “data.”
+I agree many systems are difficult to measure, but for the most part, everything can be measured.
+Remember, feedback from those involved in the process, opinion surveys, etc., is “data.”